mindbat/track2-functional/Functional.md

 `Keywords are symbolic identifiers that evaluate to themselves.
 They provide very fast equality tests.`
-So at a high level a keyword is a constant literal, just like the integer `1234` or the string constant `"foobar"`.
+So at a high level a keyword is a constant literal, just like the integer `1234` or the string constant `"hello"`.
 Keywords look and often behave a lot like strings with a couple exceptions.

-* They begin with a `:` so `:foo` is an example keyword, while `"foo"` is an example string.
+* They begin with a `:` so `:hi` is an example keyword, while `"hi"` is an example string.
-* They can't have spaces in them. `"foo bar"` may be a valid string but it's not a valid keyword.
+* They can't have spaces in them. `"hi there"` may be a valid string but it's not a valid keyword.
 * Keywords get special treatment in Clojure: they act like a function when looking up a value in a hash-map - we'll introduce hash-maps later.